andresrinivasan/cumulocity-first-device-agent/README.md

 ## Prototyping Steps

-The following is a rough set of steps I took before I started writing code.
+I recommend prototyping with mqttx (or your favorite MQTT tool) before jumping into the code.

 ### Create a new user for the device